 I arranged to be grabbing a coffee in the office kitchen at the same time as Dan and Scott, and I chatted them up.
 I spoke in the offhand, friendly way I had practiced for days in the mirror: about the importance of their roles as designers of the PM pipeline, about the importance of diversity on the PM team, about what heroes they could be by including other PMs in the process instead of orchestrating the entire thing themselves.
 They seemed friendly and receptive.

 Next thing I knew I had a Letter of Concern on my desk that listed the incident as an example of my “abrasiveness.”
 I’m planning on publishing that Letter of Concern in full on this blog one day ;).

 The point: the how is irrelevant when the when or the to whom are wrong.
 This is especially true for marginalized groups who are traditionally expected to shut up and serve.

 Rule Number 2: Sometimes I don’t give feedback directly to a person even when they are asking me for it.

-I don’t give feedback even when someone is asking me for it because they might not be asking me for feedback.
-They might be asking me for validation—that is, they want me to say “OH MY GOSH THIS IS SO GOOD, YOU ARE SO AWESOME!!”
-If what they want is validation, I don’t give them feedback.
-I give them validation.
+I don’t give feedback even when someone is asking me for it because they might not be asking me for feedback, in general.
+They might be asking me for a specific kind of feedback: validation.
+If what they want is validation, I give them validation.
 I see this as an opportunity to strengthen my relationship with this person, and I validate their work in the highest terms that I authentically can.

-How can I tell if what they’re looking for is validation or feedback?
+How can I tell if what they’re looking for is validation?

 Sometimes they volunteer this information.